babayevsemid/Gps/README.md

 ### Use with AppCompatActivity

-Note: Works if GPS is active, if GPS is not active requesting permission GPS and works
+Note: It works if location permission is active, if it is not, try to give permission

 ```
 GpsManager.LocationCallback callback = new GpsManager.LocationCallback() {